Khatri-Lab/Meta-analysis-Comparison-Code/README.md

-# README #
+# # README # #

-Methods to increase reproducibility in differential gene expression via meta-analysis Sweeney, Haynes, Vallania, Ioannidis, and Khati Nucleic Acids Research, Accepted, 2016
+## Methods to increase reproducibility in differential gene expression via meta-analysis

+Sweeney, Haynes, Vallania, Ioannidis, and Khati

+Nucleic Acids Research, Under Review, 2016 ##

 This respository holds code necessary to recreate the figures and analysis in the paper above.
 Note that bitbucket cannot hold the necessary data object; a copy of this code, and of the necessary data object, can be found at: